RAS598-2025-S-Team06/RAS598-2025-S-Team06.github.io/docs/index.md

 The table track system allows TurtleBot to maintain the required height alignment, ensuring smooth operation and effective interaction with the traffic light system.

 #### **Testing & Evaluation**
 To validate the system’s performance, we will evaluate key metrics that reflect its accuracy, efficiency, and adaptability.
-Navigation accuracy will be assessed by comparing TurtleBot 4’s planned path with its actual trajectory, measuring deviations, and making necessary SLAM adjustments.
+Navigation accuracy will be assessed by comparing TurtleBot 4’s planned path with its actual trajectory, measuring deviations and making necessary navigation parameter adjustments.
 The system’s responsiveness to traffic lights will be evaluated by testing TurtleBot’s ability to detect and react appropriately to traffic light signals (green, yellow, and red) in real-time.
 The time taken to adjust its speed and stop based on the detected signal will also be measured.

 Task completion time will be used to evaluate the overall efficiency of the TurtleBot in navigating and responding to traffic signals.
 This will ensure that each task, including navigation and signal response, is completed as swiftly and effectively as possible.
 Additionally, error recovery will be analyzed by examining the system’s ability to handle failures dynamically, such as detecting traffic lights in challenging lighting conditions or avoiding obstacles that may disrupt the planned path.